ckatyal17/ldaps_with_cross_forest_enrollment/index.md

 5.	net stop certsvc && net start certsvc

 ### Step 3: Create and publish the certificate template
-In Step 5, you created and published the certificate template in the on-premises Enterprise Subordinate CA. To add enroll and auto-enroll permissions on the certificate template so that AWS Managed Microsoft AD Domain controllers can auto-enroll the certificate, complete the following steps.
+In this step we are going to create and publish a new certificate template in the on-premises Enterprise Subordinate CA. We will also add enroll and auto-enroll permissions on the certificate template so that AWS Managed Microsoft AD Domain controllers can auto-enroll the certificate:
 1. Connect to the Subordinate CA using RDP with an on-premises CA admin.
 2. Open the Run dialog box, enter certtmpl.msc, and select OK.
 3. In the Certificate Templates Console window, right-click Kerberos Authentication and choose Duplicate Template.